bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 permalink: /about
 ---

-Hi I am Karthik, a Math and AI enthusiast.
+Hi I am Karthik, a Math, AI, and Finance enthusiast.

 [Esse quam videri](https://en.wikipedia.org/wiki/Esse_quam_videri).
 "To be, rather than to seem".